Black and Indigenous Workers Fund (BIWF)

 A complete application for the fund will include:

 - Political membership — you must have signed a membership card or filled out a Membership Application Form.
 (If you do not have a CUPE No. (found on the left-hand side of the Portal home page), then you have yet to gain political membership.
-To do so, select the ‘Forms’ tab and fill out the Membership Application Form PLEASE NOTE: processing membership applications can take up to four (4) business days.)
+To do so, select the ‘Forms’ tab and fill out the Membership Application Form PLEASE NOTE: processing membership applications can take up to one hour.)

 - The Black and Indigenous Workers Fund Application Form.